 Traditionally very similar to a fluffy baked meringue, topped with whipped cream and fresh fruit, pavlova makes a wonderfully light summer dessert.
-This blueberry pavlova recipe uses the original pavlova recipe with a ton of fresh, wild blueberries, and a blueberry syrup for an exceptionally eye catching look.
+This blueberry pavlova recipe uses the original pavlova recipe with a ton of fresh, wild blueberries and blueberry syrup for an exceptionally eye-catching look.

-Pavlova is a very classical dessert first popularized in New Zealand and Australia in the early 1900's, and is actually considered their National Dessert.
-While the exact date and inventor will probably remain a mystery, it's generally accepted to have been created in tribute to Anna Pavlova a Russian ballerina, after one of her tours in 1920.
+Pavlova is a very classical dessert that was first popularized in New Zealand and Australia in the early 1900s.
+It is actually considered their national dessert.
+While the exact date and inventor will probably remain a mystery, it's generally accepted to have been created in tribute to Anna Pavlova, a Russian ballerina, after one of her tours in 1920.

 This recipe can be made as either one large traditional pavlova or little individual pavlovas, perfect for sit down meals.
 Please note the different baking times in the recipe below and that a stand mixer such as a Kitchen Aid (affiliate) is highly recommended for whipping the whites. - Chef Markus